mobiledeeplinking/mobiledeeplinking.github.io/_posts/2014-02-12-mobiledeeplinking-spec.markdown

 We value contributions by individuals and organizations who share this mission, and we recommend using GitHub's pull request mechanism for submitting changes.

-### Conventions

-We use **NOTE:** throughout this document to provide more context on our thought process in particular areas and to better explain our rationale for making certain design decisions.

 ### Overview